How Do You Prove Emotional Distress After a Car Accident?

 Emotional distress is typically viewed as a component of pain and suffering and can easily be undervalued.
 Insurance adjusters may offer a nominal amount for the distress or offer a low-ball overall pain and suffering amount based on the total cost of the medical bills.

-An experienced New York car accident lawyer will clearly demonstrate the total impact that the car crash has had on your life.
+An experienced firm of New York City car accident lawyers will clearly demonstrate the total impact that the car crash has had on your life.
 When dealing with insurance companies, your attorney will give the adjusters and attorneys evidence upon which to base a fair settlement value.
 They will also help a jury grasp how the accident has affected you in non-monetary but serious ways.

 Speak with a car accident lawyer